aqeebhussain122/C-Programming/gdb.md

 ### What is a segmentation fault?
 A segmentation fault is when your code tries to access out-of-bounds memory, non-existent memory or memory which is already occupied by a process.
 The SIGSEGV signal acts as a protection mechanism to prevent your filesystem from getting damaged whilst you develop your code.

+## Where are you in the program logic?
+Command where or frame can be used. where command will give more info with the function name

 ## Command cheat sheet
 - gdb (-q -silent -quiet) - Multiple operators we can use to load gdb in a quiet state without displaying disclaimer
 - gcc -ggdb (filename) - Compiles the file with the symbols and variables needed to pass it through gdb